geekwebsolution/password-protected-woo-store/readme.txt

 🔹 Well documented.

 == GET PRO PLUGIN ==
-<a href="https://geekcodelab.com/wordpress-plugins/password-protected-store-for-woocommerce-pro/" target="_blank"> Buy Premium Version > </a>
+<a href="https://geekcodelab.com/wordpress-plugins/password-protected-store-for-woocommerce-pro/" target="_blank"> Buy Now</a>
 The free version of our plugin works like a charm, but the premium one is an even more powerful tool to prevent unauthorized access, restrict access to certain user roles, or create a private area for your members or clients.

 == Installation ==